The role of workplace and private pensions is growing across the world.

 Retirees are missing out on their ‘golden years’

-According to our survey, retirees in Italy are also the least happy when it comes to being able to afford the lifestyle they want in retirement.
-Almost 50% of retired respondents stated they are unhappy with this aspect of retirement, the highest out of the eight countries we looked at (note that due to rounding, percentages in the below chart may not sum to 100).
+Retirees in Italy are also the least happy when it comes to being able to afford the lifestyle they want in retirement, according to our survey.
+Almost 50% of retired respondents stated they are unhappy with this aspect of retirement, the highest out of the eight countries we examined (note that due to rounding, percentages in the below chart may not sum to 100).

 Strong financial support for the family